Towards Understanding Learning in Neural Networks with Linear Teachers: Additional Experiments - Linear Decision Boundary

 \subsection{Leaky ReLU vs ReLU decision boundary}

-Theorem \ref{thm:difference between clustered leaky ReLus} addresses the case of Leaky ReLU activation.
+\thmref{thm:difference between clustered leaky ReLus} addresses the case of Leaky ReLU activation.
 Here we show that the result is indeed not true for ReLU networks.
-We compare two perfectly clustered networks (i.e., each with two neurons) one with a Leaky ReLU activation and the other with a ReLU activation.
-Figure \ref{fig:ReLU vs Leaky ReLU comparison} shows a decision boundary for a two neuron network, in the case of Leaky ReLU (Figure \ref{fig:ReLU vs Leaky ReLU comparison}a) and ReLU (Figure \ref{fig:ReLU vs Leaky ReLU comparison}b).
+We compare two perfectly clustered networks (i.e., each with two neurons) one with a Leaky ReLU activation and the other with a ReLU activation. \figref{fig:ReLU vs Leaky ReLU comparison} shows a decision boundary for a two neuron network, in the case of Leaky ReLU (\figref{fig:Leaky ReLU network - Linear Decision Boundary}) and ReLU (\figref{fig:ReLU network - Non Linear Decision Boundary}).
 It can be seen that the leaky ReLU indeed provides a linear decision boundary, as predicted by Theorem \ref{thm:difference between clustered leaky ReLus}, whereas the ReLU case is non-linear (we explicitly show the regime where the network output is zero.
 This can be orange or blue, depending on whether zero is given label positive or negative.
 In any case the resulting boundary is non-linear).